-Besides our flagship YF Life Jr. Space Camp Program, we also actively participate in different charitable events organised by non-governmental organisations ("NGOs").
-In 2020, we continued to participate in and make monetary donations to the Dress Casual Day and Love Teeth Day organised by The Community Chest.
-In addition, we participated in the AVS Flag Day organised by the Agency for Volunteer Service and the World Sight Day 2020 organised by Orbis in Hong Kong and Macau.
+Besides our flagship YF Life Jr. Space Camp Program, we also actively participate in charitable events organised by non-governmental organisations ("NGOs").
+In 2021, we continued to participate in and make monetary donations to the Virtual Walk for Millions, Skip Lunch Day, Dress Casual Day, and Love Teeth Day organised by The Community Chest of Hong Kong.
+In addition, we have also participated in the World Sight Day 2021 and Action for Sight 2021 organised by Orbis in Hong Kong and Macao, respectively.